News & Perspectives

 Current News

-Announcing Our FY24 EPIC Awards Winner for Entrepreneurial Spirit!
+Announcing Our FY24 EPIC Awards Winner for Impact!

 PCG’s quarterly employee recognition program, aptly-named the EPIC Awards, is designed to help bring the firm’s four core tenets—Entrepreneurial Spirit, Passion, Impact, and Community—to life in a tangible way.
-Today, we are thrilled to announce that Darryl Hobson has been selected as PCG’s newest EPIC Awards winner in recognition of the Entrepreneurial Spirit he has demonstrated while innovating and improving the systems we use to deliver solutions that matter.
+Today, we are thrilled to announce that CC Adeyemo, a software engineer in Corporate Technology, has been selected as PCG’s newest EPIC Awards winner in recognition of the impact she has had on her colleagues and the firm’s technical operations.

 PCG Contributes to Published Essay Collection about COVID-19 and Child Welfare